spacetelescope/jdaviz/docs/dev/links.rst

 See `pull request 762 <https://github.com/spacetelescope/jdaviz/pull/762>`_ for a more concrete example.

-Setting or Resetting all links in one go
+Setting or resetting all links in one go
 ========================================

-If you want to prepare and set all links in one go, discarding any previous links, you can make use of the :meth:`~glue.core.data_collection.DataCollectionn.set_links` method, which takes a list of links::
+If you want to prepare and set all links in one go, discarding any previous links, you can make use of the :meth:`~glue.core.data_collection.DataCollection.set_links` method, which takes a list of links::

     data_collection.set_links([link1, link2, link3])